 We use WiFi all the time, but only a few of us are well-versed with its naming convention.
 For, there are too many versions of WiFi, and the naming scheme is utter technical jargon that is hard to understand and remember for those who are not closely involved with technology.
 However, that is about to change soon.

 Apparently, with WiFi Alliance (an organization that promotes WiFi technology and certifies WiFi products) adopting a new naming convention, it would be much easier for common people (with a limited understanding of technology) to comprehend and differentiate the different WiFi versions and help themselves make an informed decision when shopping for a networking device.

-Until now, the WiFi naming convention has been based on the 802.11 protocol – a family of specifications for wireless local area networks (WLANs) developed by the Institute of Electrical and Electronics Engineers (IEEE), and therefore, the standards 802.11a, 802.11b, 802.11g, 802.11n, and 802.11ac.
-Based on this current naming convention, the next generation of WiFi should have ideally been 802.11ax.
-However, instead of denoting the new WiFi standard as 802.11ax, the WiFi Alliance has decided to call it WiFi 6, to avoid confusion and make it easier for common people to understand.
+Until now, the WiFi naming convention has been based on the 802.11 protocol – a family of specifications for wireless local area networks (WLANs) developed by the Institute of Electrical and Electronics Engineers (IEEE).
+And therefore, the standards: 802.11a, 802.11b, 802.11g, 802.11n, and 802.11ac.
+Based on the current naming convention, the next generation of WiFi should have ideally been called 802.11ax.
+However, instead of denoting it 802.11ax, the WiFi Alliance has decided to call it WiFi 6, to avoid confusion and make it easier for common people to understand.

 - 802.11g – Wi-Fi 3

 - 802.11n – Wi-Fi 4

 - 802.11ax – Wi-Fi 6